Alex Mustard (UPY 2024 Chair)

 Peter Rowlands has worked in underwater photography since the 1970s.
 In 1976 he formed Ocean Optics in London to import and distribute underwater photography equipment in the UK, building it into one of the largest and respected specialist retailers in the world.
 He also produced camera housings and services to the offshore oil industry.
 He is former British Underwater Photographer of the Year.

 During the 1980s he was Chairman of BSoUP and in 1983 published The Underwater Photographers Handbook, which guided many to success.
 In 1987 he published a printed magazine Underwater Photography, which he expanded 2 years later into Sport Diver which is published to this day.
 His own photography and writing has been prolific and published widely, including in National Geographic Magazine.
-Peter is one of the few people to do shoot both still and moving pictures to the highest level.
+Peter is one of the few people to shoot both still and moving images to the highest level.

 Peter sold Ocean Optics in 1994 and now lives in Devon, where he enjoys diving year round.
 He is an Honorary Life Member of BSoUP, half of Magic Filters and these days is best known as the editor and publisher of the much loved, free, Underwater Photography Magazine, the world’s longest running online magazine on any subject!